hyurl/alar/README.md

 ## Life Cycle Support

-Since 5.0, Alar now supports life cycle functions, if a service class contains an `init()` method, it will be used to perform asynchronous initiation, for example, connecting to a database.
+Since v6.0, Alar provides a new way to support life cycle functions, it will be used to perform asynchronous initiation, for example, connecting to a database.
 And if it contains a `destroy()` method, it will be used to perform asynchronous destruction, to release resources.

-To enable this feature, after all needed modules are registered (and any other preparations are done), call the `RpcServer.init()` method to perform initiation process for every registered module.
+To enable this feature, first calling `ModuleProxy.serve()` method to create an RPC server that is not yet served immediately by passing the second argument `false`, and after all preparations are finished, calling the `RpcServer.open()` method to open the channel and initiate bound modules.

 This feature will still work after hot-reloaded the module.
 However, there would be a slight downtime during hot-reloading, and any call would fail until the service is re-available again.

+NOTE: Life cycle functions are only triggered when serving the module as an RPC service, and they will not be triggered for local backups.
+That means, allowing to fall back to local instance may cause some problems, since they haven't performed any initiations.
+To prevent expected behavior, it would better to disable the local version of the service by calling `fallbackToLocal(false)`.

 ```ts
 // src/services/user.ts